mubaraqwahab/thinkdev/src/slides/05-bindings-again.md

 <section data-auto-animate>

-After declaring, we can use the name to refer to its bound value.
+After declaring, we can use the name to refer to its bound value. {data-id="varbindDesc"}

 <pre data-id="varbind"><code data-line-numbers data-trim class="language-js">
 let x = "Hey there"